Think your baby might be about to cut his first tooth?

 Try using a bib or neckerchief to protect your baby’s clothes and keep a muslin cloth handy for mopping up that soggy chin.

-You might like to read Teething Rash – Everything You Need To Know to find out more about drooling and teething rash.
+You might like to read Teething Rash – Everything You Need To Know to learn more about drooling and teething rash.

 If your baby isn’t his usual happy self, you’ll be the first to notice the change.
 It’s very likely that unusual fussiness and difficulty in settling are signals that the teething process is beginning.